-To gain some perspective, Indian gooseberries contain 75 times the antioxidant power of goji berries, 60 times the antioxidant power of pomegranate, 50 times the antioxidant power of raw blueberries, 13 times the antioxidant power of black raspberries, 2.5 times the antioxidant power of acai berries, and 2 times the power of ground turmeric.
+To gain some perspective, whole Indian gooseberries contain 75 times the antioxidant power of goji berries, 60 times the antioxidant power of pomegranate, 50 times the antioxidant power of raw blueberries (which blow most other berries out of the water), 13 times the antioxidant power of black raspberries, 2.5 times the antioxidant power of acai berries, and 2 times the power of ground turmeric.

 Antioxidants are extremely important components of plant foods because they quench free radicals in your tissues and blood.
 Think of antioxidants as front-line soldiers with a very important task at hand: donate electrons to damaged cells (1-6).

 Every second of every day, cells in your body are exposed to free radicals - unstable molecules missing a single electron.
 Free radicals are dangerous to cell membranes, DNA, RNA, and cellular proteins because they bombard these cellular structures in search of electron stability.

 Free radicals are formed in your skin when you expose yourself to the sun.
 Free radicals are formed in tissues when they absorb oxygen donated from red blood cells.
 Cells in your liver create free radicals when you drink alcohol.
 Cells in your muscle tissue are exposed to free radicals through exercise.